-From time to time, we arrange or invest in securitisation transactions.
+From time to time, we arrange or invest in securitisation transactions originated by third parties which are not controlled by the Group.
 Any decision to invest in such transactions is subject to independent risk assessment and approval.
-Processes, which are used to monitor the credit risk of the securitisation exposures, are subject to regular review.
-The special purpose entities involved in these transactions are established and managed by third parties and are not controlled by the Group.
+Processes which are used to monitor the credit risk of the securitisation exposures are subject to regular review.
 In these transactions, we may also act as a liquidity facility provider, working capital facility provider or swap counterparty.
 Our securitisation positions are recognised as financial assets or undrawn credit facilities pursuant to our accounting policies and measured accordingly.

-Risk weights for securitisation exposures in the banking book are computed using a hierarchy of approaches prescribed by the MAS Notice 637.
-A majority of the exposures are subject to the Securitisation-External Ratings-Based Approach, where ECAI ratings from Fitch Ratings, Moody's Investors Service and/or S&P Global Ratings are available; or subject to Securitisation-Standardised Approach, where applicable.
+Risk weights for securitisation exposures in the banking book are computed using a hierarchy of approaches prescribed by MAS Notice 637.
+A majority of the exposures are subject to the Securitisation-External Ratings-Based Approach, where ECAI ratings from Fitch Ratings, Moody's Investors Service and/or S&P Global Ratings are available, or subject to Securitisation-Standardised Approach, where applicable.

-Credit Exposures subject to Standardised Approach
+Credit exposures subject to Standardised Approach

-We have obtained the MAS' approval to adopt the IRBA for the majority of our portfolios, with 21 per cent of our exposures treated under AIRB and 66 per cent under FIRB.
-We apply the Standardised Approach (SA) for the remaining portfolios which are immaterial in terms of size and risk profile and for transitioning portfolios.
-Portfolios on SA for Credit Risk and SA for Equity Exposures account for 9.3 per cent and 0.3 per cent respectively.
-We will progressively migrate our transitioning portfolios, such as UOB Indonesia's exposures to IRBA, subject to the approval from the MAS.
+We have obtained the MAS' approval to adopt the IRBA for the majority of our portfolios, with 20 per cent of our exposures treated under AIRB and 67 per cent under FIRB.
+We apply the SA for the remaining portfolios which are immaterial in terms of size and risk profile and for transitioning portfolios.
+Portfolios on SA for Credit Risk and SA for Equity Exposures account for 9.2 per cent and 0.3 per cent respectively.
+We will progressively migrate our transitioning portfolios, such as the exposures from the consumer business acquired from Citigroup and our equity subscription deals to IRBA, subject to the approval from the MAS.